 Is the LGBT Resource Center only for University of Utah students?

-Although there are certain resources available only to University of Utah students (like our scholarships and emergency fund), the LGBT Resource center is open to anyone, Monday-Friday, 8am-5pm.
+Although certain resources are available only to University of Utah students (like our scholarships and emergency fund), the LGBT Resource center is open to anyone, Monday-Friday, 8am-5pm.

 I’m not “LGBT”.
 Can I come to the center?